ghausmann/two_parameter_perturbation/Examples/Small open economy model/Fifth perturbation codes/Pac/readme.txt

 euler_errors_soe.m: function to compute Euler equation errors of the SOE.

-comp_statics_soe_pac.m: script to perform comparative statics. solution_soe_pac.m: script to compute Euler equation errors and kernel distributions.
+comp_statics_soe_pac.m: script to perform comparative statics (Figure 3 from Appendix D). solution_soe_pac.m: script to compute Euler equation errors and kernel distributions (Figure 4 and Table 3 from Appendix D).

 INSTRUCTIONS:
 - Add the folders "Perturbation" (folders and subfolders) and "common functions" to the Matlab path.